k2pme/MOMO/README.md

 # Usage

-After having all dependances by downloading them with npm install, otherwase they can be had from package.json, and be registred to [MTN MOMO web site](https://momodeveloper.mtn.com/)
+After installing all dependencies using npm install, you can register at the [MTN MOMO web site](https://momodeveloper.mtn.com/)

 # Mains functions